intelowlproject/docs/docs/IntelOwl/usage.md

 [Some analyzers are optional](https://intelowlproject.github.io/docs/IntelOwl/advanced_usage/#optional-analyzers) and need to be enabled explicitly.

+### DataModels

+_Available from version > 6.2.0_

+The main functionality of a `DataModel` is to model an `Analyzer` result to a set of prearranged keys, allowing users to easily search, evaluate and use the analyzer result.
+The author of an `AnalyzerConfig` is able to decide mapping between each field of the `AnalyzerReport` and the corresponding in the `DataModel`.

 ### Connectors

 Connectors are designed to run after every successful analysis which makes them suitable for automated threat-sharing.
 They support integration with other SIEM/SOAR projects, specifically aimed at Threat Sharing Platforms.